bauyrzha/Sentiment_analysis/README.md

 command: python .\Yerke_sentiment_analysis.py
 purpose: read data from main folder, and do analysis.
 result: a plot of the number of messages per day and the average sentiment per day

+Summary:

+We can conclude that:

+There were more negative messages on May 5, 2021 and May 11, 2021.

+There were more positive messages on other days.